MicrosoftDocs/azure-docs/articles/azure-portal/mobile-app/home.md

 - Service health
 - Global search

-This filtering option is specific to the **Home** screen, and doesn't filter for the other bottom navigation sections.
+This filtering option is specific to the **Home**, and doesn't filter for the other bottom navigation sections.

 ## Next steps